Are you Smarter than 100 other Xbox Live douchebags?

 My initial thoughts of the DS, complete with its Nintendo Gimmick Stylus, was that it was a Junior Pokemon Power Ranger Machine (my affectionate nickname for the Wii that drives Jay up the wall).
 I had no desire to draw rainbows (for fear of pissing off these people) or successfully masturbate a virtual cat into ejaculation with a stylus, so the DS didn’t seem right for me.
 Of course, with a $200-ish pricetag and no games I like I didn’t seem like a PSP person either.
 I thought that my next generation future was the same as my high school prom future: bathroom abortion baby.
 Or more accurately, being date-less.

-Then I started finding good RPG games on the DS. → A delayed article is eventually good, a rushed article is all we post.
+Then I started finding good RPG games on the DS. → But the future refused to change.

 Review – Personal Nightmare